 There are three different Multiball modes that can be started with shots to the Garage.
 Three balls have to be locked in order to start each Multiball.
 To light Locks, hit the drop target blocking the Garage a certain number of times: once for the first Multiball (which will light all of the locks), once per lock for the second Multiball, and twice per lock for the third Multiball.
 These Multiballs can be started during any ongoing Haunt, and are played in the following order:

 - Wild Women Multiball: All major shots (except for the Garage) light for Jackpots worth 350k, increasing by 25k per Jackpot.
-After making all six Jackpots, the House Entrance will light to score a Super Jackpot worth 1 million.
+After making all six Jackpots, a roving shot (starting at the House Entrance) will light to score a Super Jackpot worth 1 million.
 Afterwards, both orbits will light for Super Jackpots for the rest of the Multiball (these SJs are different than the one collected at the House - how are they determined?)

 - Attic Attack Multiball: Scoring isn’t implemented on the current code, but at least the custom intro is there?

 Junk In The Trunk

 Collect “Junk” for rewards and multiballs.
 Complete Trunk Targets (36-24-36) to light the Trunk, then shoot the left Ramp when lit to collect a “Junk” item and lock a ball.
 Worth noting - if a ball happens to fall into the lock under the Trunk, it will be locked even though you didn’t shoot the ramp.
 This will also award a piece of Junk and progress you towards Junk in the Trunk Multiball.
 Junk Items are…